Pratt Integrative Courses – Fall 2020

 Conceptual Practices: Rapid Prototypes || Artists’ Texts

 Learn how to use improvisation and recuperative strategies!

 Make better multi-genre art—and have more fun in the process!

-Games, Glitches, Creativity
+Games, Glitches, and Creativity

 How can technology impact creativity?
 How can we gamify our creative practice?
-What happens when we amplify our mistakes or magnify our misteps?
+What happens when we amplify our mistakes or magnify our missteps?
 In this course we will examine different technologies and how they affect creativity in practice, through games, visual art, writing, and other processes.
 Students will create work that is disrupted, enhanced, glitched, flipped, or obfuscated by technology and explore concepts and tools such as augmented realities, chatbots, electronic literature, non-linear narrative, and writing for video games.

 Unboxed: Subversion Strategies